Taitava/obsidian-shellcommands-documentation/Variables/Escaping special characters in variable values.md

 Some examples:
 - `mycommand "{{clipboard}}"`, with clipboard happening to contain a double quote `"` character.
 Your command might end up looking like this: `mycommand "Text pasted from clipboard that contains a " character."`.
 - `mycommand {{clipboard}}`, with clipboard happening to contain stuff like `some text > C:\path\to\some\important\file`.
-In this case, the command might end up accidentally overwriting some file without a conscious meaning from the user.
+In this case, the command might end up accidentally overwriting some file without a conscious meaning from the user. ^dangerous-special-characters

 In other words, special characters may cause your commands to execute completely different commands and actions than what you meant.
 To overcome this, **the *Shell commands* plugin automatically escapes special characters in variable values** ([[#Escaping depends on the shell|except for Windows CMD no escaping is done]]).